dependents/node-precinct/Readme.md

 `npm install precinct`

-Uses the appropriate detective to find the dependencies of the file.
+Uses the appropriate detective to find the dependencies of a file.
 Supports: AMD, CommonJS, and ES6 modules.

 ### Usage